-- 11 (a) ESTABLISHMENT.-Not later than 6 months after - 12 the establishment of the Board, the Office shall delineate - 13 administrative regions throughout the United States and - 14 establish a local immigration representation board for - 15 each region. - 16 (b) Composition of Local Boards.- - 17 (1) In general.-Subject to subsection (c), - each Local Board shall consist of not fewer than 5 - member and not greater than 15 members, who - shall initially be selected by the Board after con- - 21 sultation with stakeholders in the Local Board's re- - 22 gion, including immigration legal service providers, - community-based organizations, and people who are - or have been subject to proceedings described in sec-
+(a) ESTABLISHMENT.-Not later than 6 months after the date on which the Board is established pursuant to section 203(a), the Office shall delineate administrative regions throughout the United States and establish a local immigration representation board for each region.

+16 (b) Composition of Local Boards.-

+17 (1) IN GENERAL.-Subject to subsection (c), 18 each Local Board shall consist of not fewer than 5 19 member and not greater than 15 members, who 20 shall initially be selected by the Board after con-21 sultation with stakeholders in the Local Board's re-22 gion, including immigration legal service providers, 23 community-based organizations, and people who are 24 or have been subject to proceedings described in sec-

 1 tion 292 of the Immigration and Nationality Act, as

 2 amended by section 101.

-3 (2) Attorneys.-Not fewer than 50 percent of
+3 (2) ATTORNEYS.-Not fewer than 50 percent of

-4 the members of the Local Board selected pursuant
+4 the members of a Local Board selected pursuant to

-5 to paragraph (1) shall be-
+5 paragraph (1) shall be-

 6 (A) licensed attorneys with experience in

 7 the practice of removal defense; or

 8 (B) employees of community-based organi-

 9 zations providing services to immigrants.

-10 (3) Subsequent members.-After the initial
+10 (3) SUBSEQUENT MEMBERS.-After the initial

-11 members are selected pursuant to paragraph (1),
+11 members are selected pursuant to paragraph (1) ,

 12 each Local Board shall select its own members in

 13 accordance with bylaws that have been approved by

 14 the Office.

-15 (c) Qualification of Members.-
+15 (c) QUALIFICATION OF MEMBERS.-

-16 (1) Experience; commitment.-Members of
+16 (1) EXPERIENCE; COMMITMENT.-Members of

 17 a Local Board shall have-

 18 (A) significant experience defending cases

 19 described in section 292 of the Immigration and

 20 Nationality Act, as amended by section 101;

 21 and

 22 (B) demonstrated a strong commitment to

 23 representation in indigent defense matters.

-24 (2) Diversity.-The composition of each Local
+24 (2) DIVERSITY.-The composition of each Local

 25 Boards shall reflect the diversity of the population

 1 that counsel appointed pursuant to such section 292 2 are responsible for representing, including diversity 3 of race, gender identity, sexual orientation, immigra- 4 tion experience, and socioeconomic background.
-5 (3) Restrictions.-A member of a Local 6 Board may not- 7 (A) be an employee of an Immigration 8 Public Defender Organization or Community 9 Defender Organization with a contract to pro- 10 vide representation under such section 292; 11 (B) be a member of an Attorney Panel re- 12 ferred to in section 207(d); 13 (C) be a judicial officer of the United 14 States or of a State, territory, district, posses- 15 sion, or commonwealth of the United States; 16 (D) be employed as a prosecutor, a law en- 17 forcement official, or a judicial official, or by a 18 prosecutorial or law enforcement agency; or 19 (E) have held a position described in sub- 20 paragraph (D) during the 3-year period imme- 21 diately preceding his or her appointment to the 22 Board.
-23 (d) TERM OF MEMBERS OF A LOCAL BOARD.- 24 (1) In General.-Members of a Local Board 25 shall serve 4-year terms, except that the terms of
+5 (3) RESTRICTIONS.-A member of a Local 6 Board may not- 7 (A) be an employee of an Immigration 8 Public Defender Organization or Community 9 Defender Organization with a contract to pro- 10 vide representation under such section 292; 11 (B) be a member of an Attorney Panel re- 12 ferred to in section 207(d); 13 (C) be a judicial officer of the United 14 States or of a State, territory, district, posses- 15 sion, or commonwealth of the United States; 16 (D) be employed as a prosecutor, a law en- 17 forcement official, or a judicial official, or by a 18 prosecutorial or law enforcement agency; or 19 (E) have held a position described in sub- 20 paragraph (D) during the 3-year period imme- 21 diately preceding his or her appointment to the 22 Board.
+23 (d) Term of Members of a Local Board.- 24 (1) IN GENERAL.-Members of a Local Board 25 shall serve 4-year terms, except that the terms of the initial members shall be staggered so that the term of not more than 50 percent of the members expire during any calendar year.